gustavofernandezlembert/Example_of_SQL_Queries/README.md

 ## How to Run

 To execute the SQL queries, you'll need access to a relational database system that supports SQL.
-Import the `Schema.sql` (if provided) to set up the database, then run the queries present in `SQL_Queries.sql`.
+Import the `Schema.sql` to set up the database, then run the queries present in `SQL_Queries.sql`.

-## License

-This project is open source and available under the MIT License.